 This question is best suited for the IBM Watson Analytics forum.
 There are posts on that forum that indicate that Watson Analytics does look at column names when deciding whether to add currency values, but I did not see a list of all the special keywords.
 Other than changing the column name before upload, I don’t know of a way to override those special keywords or modify the UOM that Watson Analytics assigns in the data set.
 So these questions will be better answered in the Watson Analytics forum.
 That forum is also the place where you can suggest enhancements around this Watson Analytics behavior.

-[Admin: This post is related to the 12.15.16 post about finding information about the IBM TRIRIGA Connector for Watson Analytics, and the 11.15.16 post about the overview and demo.
+[Admin: As of 2020, IBM Watson Analytics is no longer supported.
+It was replaced by IBM Cognos Analytics.
+This post is related to the 12.15.16 post about finding information about the IBM TRIRIGA Connector for Watson Analytics, and the 11.15.16 post about the overview and demo.
 To see other related posts, search “Watson Analytics“.]

 Is there a way to re-export an IBM Watson Analytics dataset and have it refresh rather than create new data?
 I haven’t refined the data in Watson, just testing after doing a TRIRIGA 3.5.2 upgrade.
 I exported a dataset from TRIRIGA, waited a day, exported again, and it shows as a second item in Watson.

 This is an issue, because there are now discovery sets apparently pointing to the first data import, so the new data isn’t showing up.
 I don’t see a way to re-point the discovery set, and would prefer to not recreate after going into the new data.
 Am I overlooking something?